LASR-0/LASR-0/README.md

 ## 🌙 Moon Root

-An indie top-down pixel ARPG inspired by games like *Stardew Valley*.
+An indie top-down pixel ARPG inspired by life sims, ARPG and rogue like games. we aim to create a melting pot of these genres to create a fresh experience for players looking to venture or even cross over into these genres:
-Instead of farming, players invest their time into:

 - Choosing dungeons to grind
 - Leveling diverse skills